 Lower back pain can be ameliorated by doing correct form push-ups.

 Of course, posture issues such as the anterior pelvic tilt or goose neck should be worked on directly.
 However, exercises like push-ups reinforce the correct position your body should be in.

 A healthy way of looking at life is using the idea of partnerships.

 Every single partnership in your life will bring something to you and will take something away from you.

-That is generally true whether we’re talking about the food you eat, the way you train, the relations you have and so on.
+That is generally true whether we’re talking about the food you eat, the way you train, the relationships you have and so on.

-Therefore, we should dive into the pros and cons of calisthenics so that you know exactly what to expect both in the short and long run.
+Therefore, we should dive into the pros and cons of calisthenics so that you know exactly what to expect in terms of advantages and disadvantages.

 1. Almost no equipment needed

 A decent calisthenics workout routine needs close to no equipment.